Yinnk/FoodPlatform/docs/TestingPlan.md

 ### 2.1 Who Will Test?
 - **Unit Tests**: Developers
 - **Integration Tests**: Developers
-- **Acceptance Tests**: QA team (manual testing); QA team will also handle automated acceptance testing if needed.
+- **Acceptance Tests**: Developers and Product Designers (manual testing)
-- **Performance and Load Tests**: QA team/DevOps team

 ### 2.2 When Will Tests Be Executed?

 #### Unit and Integration Tests:
 - Before each pull request (PR) is merged into the main branch.
-- Automated tests will run through the CI/CD pipeline in GitHub Actions.
+- Automated tests will run through Jest.
-- **Examples**:
-  - Unit tests for the "Sign-In" button to ensure it redirects to the Firebase authentication UI.
-(Requirement 1.11, **Section: Navigation Bar**)
-  - Integration tests for the Restaurant Page filters to ensure they dynamically update the restaurant display section.
-(Requirement 3.5, **Section: Restaurant Filter Functionality**)

 #### Acceptance Tests:
 - After each milestone is completed and before code is deployed to production.
 - Manual acceptance testing will be performed after each feature is merged into the main branch.
-- **Examples**:
-  - Verifying that the "My Orders" page displays current and past orders with relevant details.
-(Requirement 1.2, **Section: My Orders Page**)
-  - Ensuring that the "Cancel" button on the order cancellation page redirects to the successful cancel page.
-(Requirement 3.1, **Section: Successful Cancel Page**)

 ---

 ## 3. Test Environments

 ### 3.1 Location of Code Under Test
 - Code will be tested on the development environment (local machines) for unit tests.
-- Code will also be tested on staging and production environments for acceptance, performance, and load tests.
+- Code will also be tested on development and production environments for acceptance testing.
-- The staging environment will closely mirror the production environment.
-- **Examples**:
-  - Testing the navigation bar functionality in the staging environment to ensure links for logged-in users are displayed correctly.
-(Requirements 1.4, 1.5, 1.6, **Section: Navigation Bar**)
-  - Verifying that the "Order Now" button works as expected in the production environment.
-(Requirement 4.9, **Section: Restaurant Pop-Up Information**)

 ---